St. Anthony Falls Hydroelectric Development: A-Mill Artist Lofts 2016

-This facility is nicely built to view the historic waterpower features, including a glass floor above one of the dropshafts.
-If the city or state ever comes up with reasonable code requirements there is also easy access into the headrace tunnel.

 FERC license 14628 was issued in 2015 to "Minneapolis Leased Housing Assn IV" for project "A-mill Artist Lofts", 0.6 megawatts, expires 2065.

 Northern States Power

 Northern States Power Co is the corporate successor to the historic hydroelectric projects in this article, and wound up with the historic assets - three hydroelectric plants (one still operating, one demolished) and most of the water rights.

 The Minnesota Brush Electric Company was absorbed by the Minneapolis General Electric Co. by 1893.
 In 1912 Consumers Power acquired the Minneapolis General Electric Company (and Main Street Station).